Aid for Study Abroad

 Financial aid may be available to assist you with your travel costs.
-If you are determined by the Financial Aid Office to be a needy student, you might be eligible to receive a travel grant.
+This determination will be made by the Financial Aid Office based on your financial need.
 This grant will be an estimate of your airfare expenses.
-This grant will not be a reimbursement of your actual flight costs; your actual costs may vary from your travel grant.
+This grant will not be a reimbursement of your actual flight costs; your actual costs will vary from your travel grant.

 To determine your travel grant, we look at the flight costs on Travelocity, Orbitz, and Expedia.
 We use the international airport closest to your hometown as the departure location and the international airport closest to your abroad program as the destination.
 The departure date is 3 days before your program begins and the return date is 3 days after your program ends.

 If the closest international airport is several hours away from your hometown, we may determine your travel grant departure location from the closest airport to your home.

 Travel grant amounts are not negotiable once determined by the Financial Aid Office, and you are encouraged to find the least expensive flights available.